draeder/easypeers/README.md

 Works in both node and the browser!

 ## Example
 Don't mind the clutter here.
+This is a work in progress.
 ### Node
 ```js
 > node examples/example.js